 Whether you have an all-electric car or a plug-in hybrid, you have several options for charging your vehicle.
 Many owners will do the majority of their charging at home.
-Some workplaces, businesses, and multi-unit dwellings (condos/apartments) provide charging, and there are around 15 thousand public charging stations located across the country.
+Some workplaces, businesses, and multi-unit dwellings (condos/apartments) provide charging, and there are over 43,000 public charging stations located across the country.

 This depends on your electricity cost, your car's fuel efficiency, and the number of miles you drive on electricity in a month.
-For example, if you drive a Nissan Leaf (a small sedan) 12,000 miles a year, electricity costs $0.12/kWh, and you only charge at home, it would add $37.50 to your monthly electric bill.
+For example, if you drive an EV that gets 97 MPGe (35 kWh/100 mi) 12,000 miles a year, electricity costs $0.13/kWh, and you only charge at home, it would add $45.50 to your monthly electric bill.

 Many vehicles have built-in displays that show the nearest charging stations and/or smart phone apps that show you where chargers are located.
 Aside from vehicle manufacturer and the charging network apps, the Department of Energy's Alternative Fuels Data Center has a station locator (web-based desktop version, mobile version, Apple iPhone & iPod version).